By Abu Hera

 Jesus is a Word of God

-Muslims believe that Jesus (pbuh) is a word of God Almighty.
-However, Islamic conception of “word” here is quite different than how it is understood in Christian theology.
+Muslims believe that Jesus (PBUH) is the word of God Almighty.
+However, the Islamic conception of “word” here is quite different than how it is understood in Christian theology.
 To many Christians, it means Jesus (PBUH) was the word of God made flesh.
-In the Islamic concept Jesus is a word because he was conceived by an order (word) of God.
+In the Islamic concept, Jesus is a word because he was conceived by an order (word) of God.

 O People of the Scripture, do not commit excess in your religion or say about Allah except the truth.
 The Messiah, Jesus, the son of Mary, was but a messenger of Allah and His word which He directed to Mary and a soul [created at a command] from Him.
 So believe in Allah and His messengers.
 And do not say, “Three”; desist – it is better for you.
 Indeed, Allah is but one God.
 Exalted is He above having a son.
 To Him belongs whatever is in the heavens and whatever is on the earth.
 And sufficient is Allah as Disposer of affairs.
 (An Nisa Chapter 4 V 171)